opendr-io/causality/journal.md

-### Provable predictions since January 2025 (total 154):
+### Provable predictions since January 2025 (total 1547

 Provable meaning the prediction was publshed here some time - days or months - before the CVE was added to a watch-list of exploited vulns.
 I suspect that many of these rated vulns are also being exploited but we have yet to observe or measure the activity.

-All dates are in 2025.
+2026:

+January 16: CVE-2025-52665 was added to the VulnCheck KEV.
+It was predicted in the December 3 run.

+January 14: CVE-2024-2863 was added to the VulnCheck KEV.
+It was predicted in the January 2024 runs.

+January 14: CVE-2025-55749 was added to the VulnCheck KEV.
+It was predicted in the December 3 run.

+2025:

 December 31: CVE-2025-10204 was added to the VulnCheck KEV.
 It was predicted in the December 3 run.